 Having detailed some of the history that inspired my last film of 2016 in this article on Caught By The River, I have very little else to say in regards to The Attempt.
 It’s a mixture of essay film and drama, combining a stark moment in the life of the poet, Edward Thomas, with the tragic hindsight that he was not afforded.
 I wanted to … Continue reading Short Film – The Attempt (Edward Thomas)

 The Menhir Motorway is the first film of 2016 and it should set the tone for the rest of the year’s projects.
-Having filmed in late December, a mere few days before Christmas in the freezing edge-lands of Wallasey on The Wirral with the help of my girlfriend, Lauren (who took all of the proceeding … Continue reading Short Film – The Menhir Motorway.
+Having filmed in late December, a mere few days before Christmas in the freezing edge-lands of Wallasey on The Wirral with the help of my girlfriend, Lauren (who took all of the proceeding digital photos of the shoot), the film has been gently … Continue reading Short Film – The Menhir Motorway.

 Above is the trailer for the first film project of 2016, The Menhir Motorway.
 The film has been slightly delayed due to missing virtually all possible deadlines in regards to getting the film developed but it is now well on its way to being finished.
-Unlike virtually every other landscape short that I’ve made, this … Continue reading Trailer – The Menhir Motorway.
+Unlike virtually every other landscape short that I’ve made, this is one about an area that is personal to me, … Continue reading Trailer – The Menhir Motorway.

 In October I released a ghost story for Halloween.
 It was partly inspired by Algernon Blackwood’s The Willows, but the majority of its actual narrative structure (especially in terms of character) came from a short story of my own inspired as well by Blackwood’s story.
 As it’s near Christmas, the original story is presented below.
 It’s very typically Jamesian and should be read late at night … Continue reading Salthouse Marshes (Ghost Story).

 An Impossible Dérive is a film that channels a number of my own current interests.
 Though predominantly about the changing landscape and topography of the city centre of Liverpool, it is also about using psychogeography and the writing of John Wyndham to assess and comment upon the fallout of such change within the landscape.
 The title, An Impossible Dérive, refers to two different aspects of … Continue reading Short Film – An Impossible Dérive.

 “It is for this reason that we find that co-existence, which could neither be in time alone, for time has no contiguity, nor in space alone, for space has no before, after, or now, is established through matter.” (p.12, 1891) – Schopenhauer, The World As Will And Idea Volume 1.
-It seems fitting to open … Continue reading Short Film – Weirdstone (For Alan Garner).
+It seems fitting to open with this quote from Schopenhauer when discussing the themes behind … Continue reading Short Film – Weirdstone (For Alan Garner).

 As some may know, I’m currently engaged in a collaborative project with the writer, Robert Macfarlane, and also in periphery with the artist Stanley Donwood.
 Our aim is to produce a short visual summation of the fragmented novella booklet that Robert and Stanley released, together with writer Dan Richards, all about the Holloways of Dorset.
 These Holloways are sunken paths; pathways that have grown into … Continue reading Filming In The Holloways.

 Out of all of Derek Jarman’s pre-feature length film work, his short capture of a 1971 walking trip, A Journey To Avebury, is perhaps his most interesting and subtly complex piece of short film work.
-These were the early days of Jarman’s experimentation when his work as a painter and even a set designer still … Continue reading Perception Of Landscape in A Journey To Avebury (1971) – Derek Jarman.
+These were the early days of Jarman’s experimentation when his work as a painter and even a set designer still seemed to dominate over his purely cinematic interests.
+This was … Continue reading Perception Of Landscape in A Journey To Avebury (1971) – Derek Jarman.

 (Watch in at least 480p.)
 I’ve been sitting on this ghost story for a while having finished it late in the summer.
 Even though I was excited to get something out there that I was actually happy with, it just didn’t feel right putting out a ghost story when it was still warm outside.
 The Coastal Path is destined to be part the Coven exhibition … Continue reading Short Film – The Coastal Path.